This post may contain affiliate links. Read our disclosure policy.

 two glasses of green juice on a countertop

-Anything that helps you get more vegetables into your diet regularly is going to help your overall health and a good idea to add to your routine.
-Although some argue you’re missing out on some of the fiber from the pulp, the benefits of green juice including vitamins, minerals, and antioxidants, are better than not having them at all.
+Anything that helps you get more vegetables into your diet regularly is great.
+Although some argue you’re missing out on some of the fiber from the pulp, green juice includes vitamins, minerals, and antioxidants that are better than not having them at all.

 • It’s a great way to add whole vegetables, essential vitamins and nutrients into your diet.

-• Balance blood sugar first thing in the morning (helps weight loss!).
+• Balance blood sugar first thing in the morning.

 • Easy green juice recipe (10 minutes).